Echo-Stream/terraform-aws-control/README.md

 ## Control Terraform
 Terraform Module for Echo Stream Control Resources.
-It creates all control structure of echostream environment on aws.
+It creates the control structure of echostream environment on aws.
 This module is supposed to be used along with pre-control module in the EchoStream environment.